Financial Aid Resources

 Virtual PHEAA Financial Aid Assistance Webinars

-PHEAA Webinars PHEAA is offering FREE Financial Aid webinars through the summer.
-The webinars include a FAFSA overview and a Financial Aid Basics.
+PHEAA Webinars PHEAA is offering FREE Financial Aid webinars in October.
+The topics for the month are:

 To assist you in better understanding the financial aid process, listed below are links to PHEAA publications on the financial aid process.